Simulating 2D lattice gauge theories on a qudit quantum computer: Encoded Hamiltonian

 \section{Encoded Hamiltonian}

 In the following, we provide the Hamiltonians studied via the VQE circuits given in \figrefp{fig:1}{d} and \figrefp{fig:2}{c}.

-\subsection{2D-QED with matter}
+\subsection{2D-QED with Matter}

-Let us consider a single plaquette with open boundary conditions with origin in $\vec{n} = (0, 0)$, as shown in the inset of \figrefp{fig:1}{f}.
-As was discussed in \cite{paulson_simulating_2021}, Gauss' law given in Eq.~\eqref{eq:gausslaw} can be used to eliminate three gauge fields, resulting in an effective Hamiltonian that contains four fermionic fields and one gauge field, which we choose to be the one between sites ii and iii.
-We encode the fermions i$, \dots, $ iv (conventionally ordered clockwise around the plaquette) into a chain of qubits indexed by $1, \dots, 4$ respectively by applying the following Jordan-Wigner transformation
+Let us consider a single plaquette with open boundary conditions with origin in $\vec{n} = (0, 0)$ and extending in the positive directions, as shown in the inset of \figrefp{fig:1}{f}.
+As was discussed in \cite{paulson_simulating_2021}, Gauss' law given in Eq.~\eqref{eq:gausslaw} can be used to eliminate three gauge fields, resulting in an Hamiltonian that contains four fermionic fields and one gauge field, which we choose to be the one between sites $(0, 0)$ and $(0, 1)$.
+We encode the fermions i$, \dots, $ iv (conventionally ordered clockwise around the plaquette starting from $(0, 0)$) into a chain of qubits indexed by $1, \dots, 4$ respectively by applying the following Jordan-Wigner transformation